What is an Escrow?

 What Information Will I Have to Provide

 You may be asked to complete a Statement of Identity as part of the paperwork.
-Many people have the same or similar names, the Statement of Identity is used to identify the specific person involved in the transaction.
-Some of the information you may be asked to provide would include date of birth, social security number, etc. This information is strictly confidential.
+Many people have the same or similar names.
+The Statement of Identity is used to identify the specific person involved in the transaction.
+Some of the information you may be asked to provide will include date of birth, social security number, etc. This information is strictly confidential.

 How Long is an Escrow

 The length of an escrow is determined by the terms of the Purchase Agreement and can range from a few days to several months.
 Typically, the length of an escrow is usually 30 to 45 days.

 Your Escrow Signing Appointment:

 This is a list of items you will need in preparation for your appointment to sign escrow papers:

 Identification – All Parties – There are several acceptable forms of identification which may be presented.
 One of the following forms must be presented at the signing of escrow in order for the signature to be notarized: a current driver’s license, passport, State of California Department of Motor Vehicles ID car.

 Signing the Escrow Instructions – Buyer & Seller – Within a few days of opening escrow you will need to sign the escrow instructions.
 The seller will typically sign the Grant Deed which needs to be notarized.